2nrwls/audio/README.md

 [audio wav="song.wav"]
 [audio mp3="song.mp3" width="50"]
 ~~~
 (You may put a mp3 and ogg file together for maximum browser compatibility, or just post a mp3, ogg, wav, or m4a file alone.
 Also, as the last example shows, you may modify the width.
-The width will become a percentage and by delfault, if you choose not to declare a width, the player will be 100% width.)
+The width will become a percentage and by default, if you choose not to declare a width, the player will be 100% width.)

 ### Installation